-In just one day, the Earth experienced the missed collision with the asteroid 367943 Duende and the explosion in the atmosphere of another asteroid, injuring over 1000 people.
+In a single day, the Earth experienced the missed collision with the asteroid 367943 Duende and the explosion in the atmosphere of another asteroid, injuring over 1000 people.

 It was February 15th in 2013, was the day many realized that Earth is a vulnerable bubble.

 Asteroids are a direct connection between our planet and interplanetary space.
-Craters like the Barring in Arizona remind us of this: the dinosaurs went extinct due to the impact with an asteroid not far from there.
+Craters like the Barring in Arizona remind us of this: the dinosaurs became extinct due to the impact with an asteroid not far from there.

 Yet somewhere in the universe asteroids can also carry life from one planet to another.
 The world awaits new landings on the moon and then on Mars, but I say: let's remember the asteroids, here are at least 4 good reasons to do so.

 They can also kill us.

-The Chelyabinsk incident was filmed by a camera car, no one had noticed the meteor before.
+The Chelyabinsk incident was filmed by a camera car, before then no one had noticed the meteor.
 Fortunately, no direct victims of the explosion were recorded.
 We may not be so lucky next time.
 Ditto for the recent Puerto Rico accident, fortunately without consequences.

-Going only to the asteroids already known, there is only a slim possibility that they could collide with the earth in the coming decades.
+Going only to the already known asteroids, there is only a slim possibility that they could collide with the earth in the coming decades.

 Among them, 6 are those with an "unpleasant" trajectory that can affect us in the next 150 years.